raven-dev-ops/Executive_Assistant_AI_SaaS/ENGINEERING.md

     - In-memory call session store and Twilio CallSid / SMS conversation maps.
     - These are suitable for early development and single-process deployments; see notes below for scaling considerations.
+  - `services/job_queue.py`:
+    - Lightweight in-process background job runner used for async tasks like QuickBooks sync.
+    - Starts on app startup; errors are counted in `metrics.background_job_errors`.
+    - Can be swapped for Celery/RQ later while keeping the `enqueue` interface.

 - **Dashboard (`dashboard/`)**
   - `index.html`: